Completed Interior and Exterior Paint

 Seven short years, pre-k through fourth grade.
 They are fleeting, yet filled with astonishing potential.
 These foundational years establish a child’s trajectory for all future educational endeavors.
 For more than 60 years, The Lamplighter School has helped guide children toward successful lives as forever learners.

 There has never been a time when it is more crucial for children to have a school that, in the words of our motto, views students not as vessels to be filled but as lamps to be lighted.
 To be true to its distinguished past, Lamplighter must prepare for the demands of its future.
 We invite you to help ensure the continued fulfillment of our mission.
-Join us in Igniting Young Minds for a Lifetime of Learning, a $12 million campaign to fund the people, place, and programs of The Lamplighter School.
+Join us in Igniting Young Minds for a Lifetime of Learning, a 12.5 million dollar campaign to fund the people, place, and programs of The Lamplighter School.

 Lamplighter is a school made for the way children are made.
 Beginning in the 1950s, Lamplighter’s founders developed a campus, a curriculum, and a community that focused on giving students a strong foundation in the fundamental and high-flying opportunities for creativity – a serious education wrapped in the wonder of childhood.
 Our students learn to interpret the world and to synthesize diverse influences into fresh and valuable ideas.